natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chi-He%20(5th%20Regiment).md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 There is nothing impressive here in terms of armour, the Chi-He features 50 mm, poorly angled, frontal armour.
-This is not the kind of plate that can take any punishment at the battle rating, it will only bounce poorly aimed shots.
+This is not the kind of plate that can take any punishment at the battle rating, as it will only bounce poorly aimed shots.
 The five-man crew inside makes the tank very survivable, leaving some room for mistakes.
 Side armour is vulnerable to heavy machine gun and autocannon fire, so beware flanking fast tanks.

 '''Armour type:'''